Before you read any further, I need to warn you.

 I unbolted the entire toilet from the floor, carried it across the room, and attempted to dump the toilet, upside down, into the bathtub.

 But after all my work, I succeeded.
-I found the culprit on the bottom of the toilet, which was now upside down in the tub:
+I found the culprit in the bottom of the toilet, which was now upside down in the tub: a contact-lens solution bottle.

-That was the day I became a real estate investor.
+It was also the day I became a real estate investor.

 You see, I had it all wrong.
 I believed that I was saving money and doing the right thing by doing everything myself.
 I thought that $100 to a plumber was $100 that I was losing.

-That, my friends, is called “scarcity mindset.”
-It’s the belief that money is a finite resource that must be guarded like your last few french fries at McDonalds.
+That, my friends, is called the “scarcity mindset.”
+It’s the belief that money is a finite resource that must be guarded like your last few french fries at McDonald’s.

 Or one of a million other tasks we do that are “simple” tasks.